BaileyEDennis/dino-kennel/README.md

 # dino-kennel

 This challenge was our first milestone project at NSS.
 The project was designed to test the skills we had learned up to this point in the course and get a feel for where we stood.
 The requirements for the site are as follows:
--Healthy dinos show in the kennel
+- Healthy dinos show in the kennel
--Sick dinos show in the hospital
+- Sick dinos show in the hospital
--Dead dinos show in the graveyard
+- Dead dinos show in the graveyard
--Dinos can be fed
+- Dinos can be fed
--Dinos can be petted
+- Dinos can be petted
--Dinos can be removed from the kennel
+- Dinos can be removed from the kennel
--Dinos can be sent on an adventure
+- Dinos can be sent on an adventure
--You can add your own dino.
+- You can add your own dino.

 ## Screenshot